Updated: February 9, 2021

 Write down all your learnings.
 Having a notebook helps.
 It actually helps a lot because writing reinforces learning.

-And as you’re doing all these, you’ll notice that there are financial advice that’s common among a lot, if not all, of these wealth experts.
+And as you’re doing all these, you’ll notice that there is financial advice that’s common among a lot, if not all, of these wealth experts.

 I call these PREMIUM LESSONS.